mapsync/scottsville-advisory/site/content/post/jacksonian-day-festival-and-grandest-ole-opry-postponed.md

 ---
 Due to the uncertainty of Covid-19 guidelines and restrictions, the Jacksonian Day Festival,  Grandest Ole Opry and all related events have been postponed to an undetermined date later in the year.

-More information will be posted as it becomes available on all City of Scottsville social media.
+More information will be posted as it becomes available on all City of Scottsville and Scottsville-Allen County Chzmber of Commerce social media outlets.